-As of May 2014 37 actors have acted in both the original series and the new series.
-The first being William Thomas (Boomtown #1.11), and the most recent being Brian Millier Janet Henfrey and Christopher Villiers who both have guest roles in the first season with Peter Calpadi.
+As of May 2014 38 actors have acted in both the original series and the new series.
+The first being William Thomas (Boomtown #1.11), and the most recent being Robin Soans who has have a minor guest role in the second season with Peter Calpadi.

 Colin Baker, the sixth actor to play the Doctor in the original series during the 1980s, said he was ecstatic on hearing that Christopher Eccleston was cast as the Doctor, as he feared it would be very easy to cast someone in the role who just would not suit the part.